 The FernMark Licence logo leverages New Zealand's great reputation to open up sales opportunities and ultimately boost growth.
-It provides an instantly recognisable connection to the story and reputation of New Zealand and helps differentiate products in a global market.
+It provides an instantly recognisable connection to the story and reputation of New Zealand and helps differentiate products and services in a global market.

 The FernMark Licence Programme also offers exporters a level of protection, with comprehensive trademark protection of the FernMark and monitoring of its use.

-You'll also need to meet the programme's eligibility criteria.
+You'll also need to meet the Programme's eligibility criteria.
 This includes an assessment of how connected a business is to New Zealand from a financial, regulatory, governance and personnel perspective.
 Any products will also need to meet minimum requirements that prove they were made, grown or designed in New Zealand.

 To qualify you need to meet the FernMark licensing criteria: